 Changes in national and regional economic conditions, as well as local economic conditions where we conduct our operations, may result in more caution on the part of homebuyers and, consequently, fewer home purchases.
-While housing market conditions remained robust and demand remained strong during the first half of fiscal 2022, during the second half of fiscal 2022, housing demand weakened due to a sharp increase in mortgage rates, the substantial increase in home prices experienced over the past two years, significant inflation in the broader economy, stock market volatility, and other macro-economic conditions, which have negatively impacted buyer sentiment and behavior.
+Demand during the second half of fiscal 2022 was negatively impacted by steep increases in interest rates from January to November 2022, as well as inflation, an uncertain economic outlook, and other macro-economic conditions.
+Due to these factors, housing market conditions during the first quarter of fiscal 2023 were challenging.
+Since the second quarter of fiscal 2023, interest rates have been less volatile, allowing homebuyers time to absorb the higher rate environment.
+As a result, demand and homebuyer traffic improved, and the housing market began to stabilize.
+Towards the end of September 2023, interest rates began to rise again with mortgage interest rates reaching a two-decade high, which further strained affordability.
 These economic uncertainties are out of our control and affect buyer sentiment and behavior, as well as the affordability of, and demand for, the homes we sell.
 These conditions also impact consumer confidence, upon which our business is highly dependent.
 Adverse changes in any of these conditions could decrease demand and pricing for our homes or result in customer cancellations of pending contracts, which could adversely affect the number of home sales we make or reduce home prices, either of which could result in a decrease in our revenues and earnings and adversely affect our financial condition and results of operations.